Ensuring Your Benefits Under Minnesota Workers’ Compensation

 Make Sure Your Benefits Have Been Calculated Correctly

 If you are working through these issues, it is extremely important to correctly value the benefits to which you may be entitled.
-At Thill & Freeman, PLLC, our attorney, Mark Freeman, can help you correctly determine the value of your wage loss benefits and other damages.
+At Thill & Freeman, PLLC, our lawyer can help you correctly determine the value of your wage loss benefits and other damages.

-Because attorney Freeman worked for years valuing workers’ compensation claims for a workers’ comp insurance company, we know how these companies calculate values and their methods for undervaluing workers’ claims.
+Because Mr. Freeman worked for years valuing workers’ compensation claims for a workers’ comp insurance company, we know how these companies calculate benefits and their methods for undervaluing workers’ claims.
 We understand how to counter these tactics and how to accurately value the following:

 - Diagnostic tests (MRIs, CTs, EMGs)